lanudo2013/deviget-demo/README.md

 ***Tests implemented***

 For the applications, it was implemented three tests: Post.test, PostDetail.test and PostList.test.
-Post.test and PostDetail.test are unit tests for Post component and PostDetail component respectively, while PostList.test is a integration test that tests all basic use cases from user perspective.
+Post.test and PostDetail.test are unit tests for Post component and PostDetail component respectively, while PostList.test is a integration test that tests all basic use cases of the app from user perspective.
+Render snapshots of each component are included in the sources.

 ## Steps to run app in dev mode and run tests ##